mezeraj/mezeraj.github.io/index.md

 4. The system should apply the brakes if the current track segment is signaling a red light
 5. The system should regularly check the signal status of the upcoming track segment

-## HW: Relections on Software Failures
+## HW4: Relections on Software Failures

   After reading the articles from the past two weeks the common theme between the readings is software failure do to neglegence.
 In each of the articles addressing software failures on major projects the blame is placed on inadequacies in the software development process.
 In many of the projects it is specifically put on an inadequate or rushed testing phase or on an inadequate procedure that lead the programmers to misinterpret their instructions.
 These failures are great examples, and unfortunate learning experiences, that show the importance of the software development process and having good software engineering practices.
 Although none of my projects have caused the failure of a multi million dollar project or cost someone their life, I know that there are many times I could have avoided problems if I had been more organized and thorough in my process.